tatmil-99/portfolio/README.md

 ### How I Worked On This Project

-My goal was to develop project planning skills
+My goal was to develop project planning skills.

 I understood: